KDE/digikam-doc/post_processing/metadata_editor.rst

 Categories
 ~~~~~~~~~~

-This view record categories relevant to the item.
+This view records categories relevant to the item.

 The **Identify subject of content** checkbox allows to edit the categories list used to classify the content.
 On the right a text field allows to enter a new category ID, limited to 3 characters.